Giswater/giswater_qgis_plugin/dbmodel/CONTRIBUTING.md

 ### Choose te repo:
 To make new code you need to choose what repo are you looking for:<br>
-Use the https://github.com/Giswater/docs repository to work with.<br>
+Use the https://github.com/Giswater/docs repository to work with DOCS<br>
-Use the https://github.com/Giswater/giswater_qgis_plugin repository to work with.<br>
+Use the https://github.com/Giswater/giswater_qgis_plugin repository to work with PYTHON QGIS PLUGIN.<br>
-Use the https://github.com/Giswater/giswater_dbmodel repository to work with.<br>
+Use the https://github.com/Giswater/giswater_dbmodel repository to work with DATABASE MODEL.<br>
 Rest of repositories are no significant.
-Some of them they are deprecated or some of them are not used.
+Some of them they are deprecated or some of them are not used yet.

 ### Make changes locally:
 1- Install Git LFS.<br>